nietras/dotnet-proposals/span-binarysearch.md

 ### Updates
 UPDATE 1: Add link to Sort and point on the pattern used.
+UPDATE 2: Add IComparable<T> overloads for convenience as suggested by @jkotas

 ### Existing Sort APIs
 A non-exhaustive list of existing binary search APIs is given below for comparison.